lhanson/maven-wagon/README.md

 # maven-wagon implementation with in-line host key in settings.xml

-Mirror of Apache Maven wagon, with extensions for in-line host key configuration in settings.xml
+Patched version of Apache Maven wagon, supporting in-line host key configuration in `settings.xml`

 ## For the impatient